inasafe/inasafe/docs/reporting-standards.md

 The map title appears at the top of each map product and describes the map content.
 Every map should have a title.
-Using the below table as a reference, the title should use the following syntax:
+Using the below table as a reference, the title on maps for analyses supported by hazard specific impact functions should use the following syntax:

  <**exposure**> <**affected by**> <**hazard**> <**event/hazard**>

- or for generic impact functions:
+ The title on maps for analyses that are supported through generic impact functions should be shorter and use the following syntax:

  <**exposure**> affected

 ![image](https://cloud.githubusercontent.com/assets/16660099/17202979/c7f2533a-54c6-11e6-8f42-97c324f2ff58.png)

+### Notes:

 **Exposure** identifies which exposure element is present in the analysis area, that is subject to potential losses, is being focused on in this report.